engineyard/ey-cloud-recipes/cookbooks/riak/README.md

 Installation
 --------

-This cookbook can be added as a submodule, provided you have the proper dependencies you can add it as such,

-``git submodule add git://github.com/damm/ey-riak.git cookbooks/``
+Ensure you have the Dependencies installed in your local cookbooks repository ...
 Add the following to your main/recipes/default.rb

 ``require_recipe "riak"``